Unconditional full linear convergence and optimal complexity of adaptive iteratively linearized FEM for nonlinear PDEs: Full linear convergence

 Moreover, there exists $s_0 > 0$ such that

-\end{corollary} As a second corollary to full linear convergence, we can characterize the limit of Algorithm~\ref{algorithm} for \(\elll < \infty\) and infinitesimal tolerance $\tau =0$ in the stopping criterion~\eqref{eq:st_crit_algorithm}. \begin{corollary} Suppose the assumptions of Theorem~\ref{theorem:linearconv} hold and $\tau = 0$.
+\end{corollary} As a second corollary to full linear convergence, we can characterize the limit of Algorithm~\ref{algorithm} for \(\elll < \infty\) and infinitesimal tolerance $\tau =0$ in the stopping criterion~(\hyperref[eq:st_crit_algorithm]{Alg2}). \begin{corollary} Suppose the assumptions of Theorem~\ref{theorem:linearconv} hold and $\tau = 0$.
 If $\elll < \infty$, then